Saint Seiya: The Lost Canvas: Development

-Shiori Teshirogi met Masami Kurumada in a public event she once visited during the time she was a new manga author.
+Teshirogi met Kurumada in a public event she once visited during the time she was a new manga author.
 In such event, Teshirogi sent Kurumada the first manga she made as well as a letter which made Kurumada ask her to write The Lost Canvas.
 Although she was happy with such proposal due to the fact Saint Seiya has always been her favourite manga, she found troubles writing it since she used to write shōjo and Lost Canvas was meant to be from the genre shōnen.
 In order to do that, Teshirogi had to change various things from her style such as the narration and getting used to how to draw fights.
 Before the manga started, Kurumada sent Teshirogi a general version of the manga's story, but as long as the series continued, she started changing some parts after discussing with people from Akita Shoten.
 Additionally, the characters designs and Cloths were based on the second season from the Saint Seiya anime adaptation (known as Asgard), but she combined them with her own style.
 When Teshirogi was purposed to start The Lost Canvas she was informed that the series would last a few volumes.
 However, when the tenth volume was published, she was surprised by the series' length which she found amazing.
+Every time Teshirogi met Kurumada see each other, they talked for a long time, and exchange ideas, and sent each other emails.
+The author found challenging properly displaying the characters' armors and fists while remaining true to her own style.
+In retrospect, Teshirogi believes Lost Canvas changed the way she herself did illustrations and thus thanked Kurumada for giving the opportunity to give her this work.
+Alone's design originated from Kurumada's ideas but still gave her freedom.
+Lost Canvas started as a story about Tenma and Alone's relationship but advices from her editor resulted in further writing the Holy War, especially the popular Gold Saints which shocked the audience.
+Tenma's father concept of a man who is responsible for most of the Holy War conflicts was created as a major plot twist Teshirogi used to further surprise the readers.
+For this she researched Greek mythology, resulting in the inclusion of Chronos' brother, Kairos.
+Scorpio Kardia was noted to be highly popular by Teshirogi due to the dynamic she gave to his personality as well as the contrast she gives Sasha.
+The latter was written to contrast Kurumada's take on Athena's reincarnation, Saori Kido, as both have different personalities as a result of being born and raised in different places.
+Meanwhile, Pandora was written to be more feminine than Kurumada's take.